sourcetoad/node-social-feed-api/README.md

 ** Before you begin, make sure you have an endpoint set up for your redirect uri.
 See full example section below. **

-To get an instagram user id go to: https://www.instagram.com/YOUR_USERNAME/?__a=1
+1. First we will need to get the user id of the instagram user you would like to get the feed for.
+To do this you can go to: https://www.instagram.com/YOUR_USERNAME/?__a=1

-1. In a web browser, navigate to https://www.instagram.com/oauth/authorize/?client_id=YOUR_CLIENT_ID&redirect_uri=YOUR_REDIRECT_URI&response_type=code.
+2. In a web browser, navigate to https://www.instagram.com/oauth/authorize/?client_id=YOUR_CLIENT_ID&redirect_uri=YOUR_REDIRECT_URI&response_type=code.
 It will prompt you to login with an instagram account.
 This is to generate an access token.
-2. Once logged in, click the green authorize button.
+3. Once logged in, click the green authorize button.
-3. In your console, you should see an object output.
+4. In your console, you should see an object output.
 One of the fields is called access_token.
 If you see that, you have successfully generated your access token!
-4. Take that access token and place it in your applications env file or equivalent so you do not have to continually generate a new access token (Instagrams access tokens do not expire as of today).
+5. Take that access token and place it in your applications env file or equivalent so you do not have to continually generate a new access token (Instagrams access tokens do not expire as of today).
 ```javascript
 social.initializeInstagram('YOUR_CODE_FROM_CALLBACK_URI')
 .then(response => {